jlelong/LaTeX-Workshop-wiki/Install.md

 - Navigating the document structure.
 The section names of LaTeX outline hierarchy are defined in `latex-workshop.view.outline.sections`.
 This property is an array of case-sensitive strings in the order of document structure hierarchy.
 For multiple tags in the same level, separate the tags with `|` as delimiters, e.g., `section|alternative`.
 It is also used by the folding mechanism.
 - Miscellaneous actions
   - Open citation browser, see also [Intellisense for citations](Intellisense#Citations)
-  - Count words the `.tex` file.
-It uses the `texcount` utility.
-Use `latex-workshop.texcount.path` to set the path to the `texcount` executable and `latex-workshop.texcount.args` to supply extra arguments.

 If you prefer to access some of the most common actions through a right click menu, set `latex-workshop.showContextMenu` to `true`.
 Default is `false`.